 Feature: Add to cart Scenario: Customer adds item to cart Given a customer is logged in When a customer adds an item to the cart Then the item should be displayed in the shopping cart And a modal should reconfirm the item is added Scenario: Customer adds same item twice Given a customer is logged in And an item is already in the cart When the customer tries to add that same item again Then a warning modal appears And the customer should reconfirm their action to add the item

 Keep adding new scenarios to a feature until you feel like all major edge cases are addressed.
 Congratulations, you now have a feature written out in a way anyone can interpret it.
 For a designer, this is a great place to be in:

 - Having a shared understanding of how the feature works beyond the UI helps to spark discussions between team members and document newly made decisions.
-This will result in less ‘unfortunate surprises’ after the implementation is finished.
+This will result in fewer ‘unfortunate surprises’ after the implementation is finished.

 - Understanding the different scenarios early on helps to shape and scope the work to be done on the technical side, this is useful information to have for anyone on the business side too.

-- You’ve just saved yourself a lot of time by holding off from designing out every interaction up front (although you still can if you think it’s necessary).
+- You’ve just saved yourself a lot of time by holding off from designing out every interaction upfront (although you still can if you think it’s necessary).

 - Well written Gherkin documentation is automatically checked against the system’s behaviour, leaving little room for misinterpretation.

 I’m still figuring things out myself, but I’ve already noted some things that helped me improve my documentation:

 Gherkin works best to explain the intended behaviour of a change, not the actual implementation.
 Focussing on the latter often results in lengthy documentation.
 In the example, it doesn’t matter whether we the team decides to implement a single button or a complex dragging interaction to add an item to the shopping cart—it ultimately wouldn’t change the documentation.